So you think you had a great idea? Sally here says you didn’t.

 Brand Strategy Basics

-If you want help getting this sorted out for your organization or product now, it’s a key part of our Branding and Marketing Discovery Workshops.
+If you want help getting this sorted out for your organization or product now, it’s a key part of our Marketing Strategy Workshops.